Amanda Lim: Awards

 Lim was named Sportsgirl of the Year at the Singapore National Olympic Council's 2012 Singapore Sports Awards.
 In September 2013, Lim was one of 66 recipients of the inaugural Sports Excellence Scholarship awarded by the High Performance Sports Steering Committee.
 The scholarship provides education support for student athletes, personal and life-skill development as well as financial support to fully realise athletes aspirations and their competitive potential.

+Personal life

-On 30 August 2022, it was reported that Lim was found in possession of a weed grinder and had consumed cannabis in Phuket, Thailand.
-After investigations conducted by authorities, Lim and Joseph Schooling was subsequently issued with a stern warning by the Central Narcotics Bureau under the Misuse of Drugs Act.
+In 2022, Lim was investigated for consumption of cannabis by Central Narcotics Bureau (CNB).
+She was given a stern warning by CNB and subsequently apologised for the incident.

+Lim's father died in September 2025.